-Allow me to further explain.
+Allow me to explain further.
 Take your home page.
 You know that you're trying to attract people for your site's main keyword, e.g. 'Freelance Designer Bristol'.
 But what about your blog posts?
 If each of those is a separate web page, how do you optimise each one so that they might drive traffic?

 When you start to consider the bigger picture, you can understand how both humans and search engines might find your website through blog content, and how lucrative that might be.

 What's more, Google places more importance on websites that are regularly updated, have more relevant content related to its main keyword or theme, and have more web visitors.
 So the more you blog, the more traffic you attract and the more Google sees you as necessary, thus rewarding you with better rankings in its listings.
 It's a win-win situation.